DanCharousek/firefox-extension-with-vue/Article/article-part_1.md

 * [Do something](#do-something)

 ## Creating a firefox extension
-In nutshell firefox extension is a directory that contains some files.
+In a nutshell, a Firefox extension is a directory that contains some files.
 That's all it is.
 It might not sound technical at all, but bare with me, I'll get to that later on.

 So with that in mind, let's create a new directory called `MyExtension` and enter it.

     mkdir MyExtension
     cd MyExtension

-A firefox extension might contain a lot of other optional directories and files, so let's just talk about the mandatory ones.
+A Firefox extension might contain a lot of other optional directories and files, so let's just talk about the mandatory ones.
 Actually, I should say the mandatory one.
-The only required file for a firefox extension is `manifest.json`, which should be located in the root directory of our extension.
+The only required file for a Firefox extension is `manifest.json`, which should be located in the root directory of our extension.
 So let's create one

     touch manifest.json